-stock price and change the level of private information reflected in the stock price, indicating reverse causality.
-We use an instrumental variable (IV) approach with two-stage least squares (2SLS) method to further mitigate these potential endogeneity concerns.
-Employed two instruments for price informativeness are Autoquote introduction to NYSE listed firms (following Hendershott et al. 2011) and firm's inclusion within the S&P 500 Index (Mathers et al. 2017).
+Second, we account for endogeneity by implementing an instrumental variable (IV) approach with two-stage least squares (2SLS) method.
+Finding a valid instrument is usually challenging.
+We instrument stock price informativeness by the Autoquote introduction to NYSE listed firms (following Hendershott et al. 2011).
 The introduction of Autoquote, which exogenously increases algorithm trading, should directly affect the informativeness in stock prices (Hendershott et al. 2011).
-Additionally, Wurgler (2010) finds that stock returns of newly added S&P 500 firms become more correlated with other firms in the index and less correlated with the rest of the market, causing their prices to become less reflective of firm-specific information.
-Our IV analysis results are consistent with the hypothesis that managers use the private information reflected in the stock price when they make decisions to avoid corporate taxes.
+Our first-stage IV analysis results indicate that the instrument is unlikely to be weak and there is strong reason to believe that the introduction of Autoquote is not related with firms' tax avoidance.
+The 2SLS results are consistent with the hypothesis that managers use the private information reflected in the stock price when they make decisions to avoid taxes.

 One potential concern is that firm managers may already possess sufficient information about the future benefits and costs of tax avoidance and the information embedded in stock price may not be new to managers.
-Therefore, we conduct several tests to confirm the robustness of the managerial learning channel.
+Therefore, we conduct several tests to rule out other possible channels and confirm the robustness of the managerial learning channel.
 Because the information available to managers is difficult to observe, we use several variables to disentangle managerial information from new information embedded in prices.
 First, we investigate the role of managers with greater ability to allocate resources.
 Koester et al. (2017) show that managers with superior ability avoid corporate taxes more.
 We use the managerial ability measure developed by Demerjian et al. (2012) in our analysis.
 We find that the impact of prices on corporate tax avoidance is lower in firms with higher managerial ability.
 A negative impact is expected because managers who are better at allocating corporate resources possess more information and rely less on the information in stock prices for their tax avoidance decisions.
 More importantly, we find that the effect of stock price informativeness on the sensitivity of corporate tax avoidance to price is still positive even after controlling for managerial ability.
 Thus, tax avoidance is more sensitive to stock price when the price contains a larger amount of private information in firms with lower managerial ability.

-Second, to examine the effect of private information in price that is not otherwise available to managers on the sensitivity of corporate tax avoidance to price, we control for the stock's overall liquidity and the degree of public information in the equity market.
+Next, to examine the effect of private information in price that is not otherwise available to managers on the sensitivity of corporate tax avoidance to price, we control for the stock's overall liquidity and the degree of public information in the equity market.
 We use the bid-ask spread as a measure of both the market liquidity of the stock and the extent of public information reflected in stock price.
 We also use analyst coverage as an alternative measure of public information.
 Financial analysts mostly serve as information conduits between firms and investors, so that their presence implies less new information conveyed in stock price to managers.
 We find that, after controlling for bid-ask spread and analyst coverage, private information in stock price that is new to managers is still positively associated with the sensitivity of tax avoidance to price.
-Furthermore, we sort the full sample into quintiles based on private information and run the model separately for each quintile-based subsample.
-We find that the sensitivity of tax avoidance to price is stronger with higher levels of private information.
-These results suggest that managers learn more regarding their tax avoidance activities when there is more private information contained in the market price.